Healthy Matcha Green Tea Fudge DIY Protein Bars (with Video!)

 These Healthy Matcha Green Tea Fudge DIY Protein Bars will CHANGE.
 YOUR.
 LIFE.

-And once you think about it, people eat green sweets all the time!
+I know a green protein bar is a weird concept to wrap our heads around, let alone eat… but you gotta admit, they’re pretty fascinating, yes?
+Once you think about it, people eat green foods all the time!
 Green Lucky Charm marshmallows, green Fruit Loops, pistachio bundt cakes, Granny Smith apples, kiwis, etc. Matcha ain’t so weird after all.

-There are so many health benefits to organic green tea and matcha, so I love finding new ways to incorporate them into my diet (I’m not a huge tea-drinker… my heart belongs to iced coffee).
+There are so many health benefits to green tea and matcha, I love finding new ways to incorporate them into my diet (I’m not a huge tea-drinker… my heart belongs to iced coffee).

 Healthy Matcha Green Tea Protein Bars 🍵💪😍 Drizzled with chocolate for good measure 🍫😏 .
 Antioxidants.
 Caffeine.
 Fudginess.
 HERE I COME!
 POW POW 👊💥 . ••• You can get the recipe from my cookbook, DIY Protein Bars (available on Amazon in both print 📖 and Kindle 📱) 🍴 ••• To check it out, go to the direct link in my profile @DessertsWithBenefits

-These bars have all the nice stuff.
+These Matcha Green Tea DIY Protein Bars have all the nice stuff.
 Just good and wholesome organic, natural ingredients that are good for the body.
 No need for the high-fructose corn syrup, artificial flavorings, synthetic food dyes, or preservatives.
-These Matcha Green Tea DIY Protein Bars are damn good and will make our taste buds happy as can be.
+They’re so damn good and will make your taste buds happy as can be.

 Do not use whey/egg/casein protein!
-The mixture will be gooey and won’t solidify.All images and text © .
+The mixture will be gooey and won’t solidify.

 Eat protein bars.